 Networking: The Third Stage of the LinkedIn Journey

-Networking is the public (via your LinkedIn newsfeed) and private (via invitations to connect and messaging) activity you’re doing from your profile to engage meaningfully with your connections and potential clients.
+Networking can be the public activity, via your LinkedIn newsfeed, and the private activity, via invitations to connect and messaging.
+The focus is on engaging meaningfully with your connections and potential clients.
 Note two very important words in this last sentence – ‘engage meaningfully’.
 Not sell.
 I believe in the power of building relationships, adding value to your connections and celebrating people’s success.
 And I believe if you do great work and take this approach to networking then the referrals and clients will follow.

 If you would prefer to take a more transactional approach, I’m probably not the trainer for you.

 Daily Rituals: The Fourth Stage of the LinkedIn Journey

 Daily rituals on LinkedIn are about being consistent and disciplined with your LinkedIn activity.
 It’s where most people fall over, which is the opportunity!
 It’s really important to consider and then commit to your regular rituals on LinkedIn if you want to attract better clients, stay top of mind with your network and be referred.
 Rome was not built in a day and you need to show up regularly to get results.
 It’s Gretchen Rubin who wrote that it’s what you do every day that matters more than what you do once in a while.